abs007/MLH-Hack-a-day/README.md

 # MLH-Hack-a-day
-This repo contains the predicting model for web app
+This repo contains the predicting model for the web app